swarupsrini/mock-unix-shell/README.md

 # mock-unix-shell
-A team project of four people, this is a mock version of the Unix shell created in Java.
+A team project of four people, this is a mock version of the UNIX shell created in Java, fully equipped with a functioning virtual file system and various commands to work on the file system and the UNIX shell.

 # Usage
 Add the code to the src of a Java project in Eclipse preserving directories and run [driver/JShell.java](driver/JShell.java)</br>